"AI Agritech Supply Chain Manager (Nairobi)

 1) What data do we need to make this useful?

 Start with what you already have: collection-center weights, farmer IDs, payment records, and shipment milestones.
-If you have IoT scale feeds or mobile receipts, those improve accuracy, but the Company Formation (Complete Technical Guide)">AI Agent for WhatsApp (via AI responses) can also begin with CSV exports.
+If you have IoT scale feeds or mobile receipts, those improve accuracy, but the conversational AI (via NLP) can also begin with CSV exports.

 2) Does this replace our cooperative staff or exporters?

-No—treat it as an Wealth 2026">operations layer that standardizes updates, flags anomalies, and prepares summaries.
+No—treat it as an operations layer that standardizes updates, flags anomalies, and prepares summaries.
 Humans still approve payouts, resolve disputes, and handle exceptions.

 3) How do we handle disputes about weights or payments?